20A31A0557/To-do-list-react/README.md

 # To-do-list-react
-   This to do application is build using React
+   This ToDo  application is build using React
 ## Getting started

 > **Prerequisites:**